 Usually I'm only allowed to come here after lunch from two to four o'clock.
 Today Mumma didn't want me to come here at all.
-She said it's too hot for me to play outside but Uncle Rom already said I could.
-He's everyone's favourite and no one can say no to him, even Mumma.
+She said it's too hot for me to play outside but Nan already said I could.

-Three minutes.
 Time ticks slowly when you want it to go fast.
-I desperately want to get started but after Mumma caught me four years ago I promised myself I would always wait.
-I was only nine and hadn't learnt how to control my aura enough to airbrush yet.
-It shone right out of me.
-It was the year Nan gave me a scrawny rescue kitten who squeaked like her fancy old kettle on the stove.
+I desperately want to get started but after Mumma caught I promised myself I would always wait.
+I was only nine and had only just learnt to radiate.
+Most of the time I could control my aura but when I got excited over something it would just shine right out of me.
+It was the year that my grandmother gave me a scrawny rescue kitten who squeaked like her fancy old kettle on the stove.
 I took him into my bedroom and we played with a fluffy red thing on string.
 I was so happy and I didn't understand the rule about keeping my head and feet covered to stop my colours from shining.

 "What, Mumma?"
 Her panicked tone scared me.
 "What would happen?"

 "Nothing," she shook off her frown with a tight smile.
 "It's nothing.
-Please, Lucida, no more airbrushing.”
+Please, Lucida, no more radiating.”
+She didn’t give me a good reason but she gave a weird answer when I asked, “What’s so wrong with letting my colours shine?”

-She’s never once given me a good reason to stop other than she wants me to act normal.
+After that she started on about me acting normal all the time.
 Normal, normal, normal.
 I’m barely within reach of peculiar so normal is way out of my reach.
 Mumma sets a higher bar than she knows.

-"I don't even know what she means by normal," I complained to Claire before Mumma banned our Sunday afternoon lessons.
+"I don't even know what she means by normal," I complained to Claire before Mumma banned our Sunday afternoon lessons late last year.

-"Oh honey, she just wants you to be the same as everyone else so that you’re safe," Claire told me.
-"As samaran, your life energy is pure and strong.
-Unfortunately bad people are attracted to good things so airbrushing can be dangerous."
+"Oh honey, she just wants you to be the same as everyone else so that you’re safe," Claire told me not long after she taught me to airbrush.
+"Your life energy is powerful and unfortunately bad people are attracted to good things."

 “What’s the point of a gift I can’t use?”
 I pouted.
-“And anyway, all I’m doing is drawing dragonflies and birds in the air.
+“And anyway, all I’m doing is drawing insects and birds in the air.
 They don’t even last that long.
 How’s that dangerous?”

 I like the buzzing feeling of pushing my colours out and making them come alive.
 I like it more when my esse flows without me having to force it and my colours go still like lake water.
-First I make an aura.
-Then I blow the colours from it out into the air to make shapes.
+First I radiate an aura, starting with sky blue near my skin, and ending with pale yellow that vanished into the air about eight centimetres from me.
+Afterwards the sky and trees, even the grass and dirt, seem brighter and clearer.
+Then I blow the colours from it out to brush the air.
 I push red against orange against yellow against green against blue against violet until the white at the edges gets so bright it takes my shadow away.

-When airbrushing no longer takes effort I swirl around and smile at the spot where Claire no longer stands smiling and clapping her hands while telling me how good I'm getting at it.
+Vivid colours smear the air as I spin in circles, stopping only when I get dizzy to smile at the spot where Claire no longer stands smiling and clapping her hands while telling me how good I'm getting at airbrushing.
 My smile fades.
 It's been three months since she's been gone.
-I miss her so badly but at this rate I'll be able to make my colours turn thick by April and the white harden into a shield by May.
-When I’m ready to soulbrush then I just know she'll come back, no matter what Mumma says.
+I miss her so badly but at this rate I'll be able to make my colours turn thick by April and maybe even compress them into a white light shield by May.
+Then I just know she'll come back, no matter what Mumma says.

 For some reason I've been thinking about Claire a lot today.
 I guess I just miss her and our lessons and I really want the missing part.
 Shaking off bad thoughts and feelings, I raise more esse and spin for the fun of watching my colours splash into the air like paint smeared on glass.
 Dizzy, I stop spinning just as an airy whistle rustles the leaves and brings a woody-earthy scent to me on a gust of cool air.

-I pick up my sun-hat and tiptoe over to my shoes.
+I pick up my hat and tiptoe over to my shoes.
 With them both on, I stand still and switch on my senses to hear a humming sound and inhale a sweet aroma.
 Another branch creaks.
 More leaves rustle as the unseasonal crisp breeze caresses my cheeks.
 It's early January and already the hottest month on record so cold air makes no sense.
-Even Mumma can't control the temperature.
+Not even Mumma can control the temperature.
 And it's not just cold air.
-It's thick.
+It's slippery.
 The temperature rises to hot, then sinks into warm, cool, and then so cold that I rub goose bumps on my arms.
 A gust of icy wind snaps at my face, whips my hair across it, and then disappears to leave the day too quiet.

 Different things can happen at the banyan tree.
 Most of the time it's just my imagination but sometimes things from other places warp reality.
-"As samaran, you will often find it hard to tell the difference between real and imagined, especially when one turns out to be the other so often," Claire told me once in a lesson.
+"You will often find it hard to tell the difference between real and imagined, especially when one turns out to be the other so often," Claire told me once in a lesson.
 I wonder which one this is.